- Robinhood is a consumer-facing trading app available for iOS and Android devices.

 How Robinhood makes money

-Robinhood makes money by charging its institutional partners for sending its order flow.
-The company also makes money through interest on cash, margin loans, cash management fees, and subscriptions to its Robinhood Gold service.
+Robinhood makes money from Payment for Order Flow (PFOF), margin loans, interest on cash, interchange fees on debit card transactions, transfer fees, cash management fees, and subscriptions to its Robinhood Gold service.

 Robinhood makes the bulk of its revenues by providing its institutional HFT partners with order flow from its users.
 Robinhood receives a cut of the profit the HFT earns on arbitraging the client's trades.

 Robinhood Gold clients can open a margin trading account with the platform.
 Essentially, Robinhood will loan the user the money they need to trade while waiting for their previous trades to clear with the clearinghouse, which can take up to 3-days.
-Users pay 2.5% interest when borrowing more than $1,000 on margin.
+Users pay 7.75% p.a. interest when borrowing (11.75% without Gold).

 Interest on Cash